Volunteer - Emergency Department

 The selection process consists of an online application, two letters of reference, a background check, and a health screening.
 Informal interviews will be conducted with the program coordinators after applicants have submitted a complete application.
 Applicants will not be invited to interview until they have completed all of the application requirements.

-Newly appointed ED PEER Program members will be required to attend an ED PEER orientation scheduled by the Program Coordinator.
-They will also complete a shadow shift with an ED Health Care Assistant (HCA).
+Newly appointed ED PEER Program members will be required to attend orientation sessions scheduled by the Program Coordinator.
+One 4-hour shadow shift with an ED Health Care Assistant (HCA) or experienced ED PEER Volunteer in the ED completes your orientation.

 Fill out and submit the online form: